INFO & FAQ

 Q: Do we get the high res digital image files?
 And what size are the images?

 I adhere to the U.S. copyright law which explains that, since the wedding photographer owns the rights to the images there must be a specific agreement in place to release those images.
 Business photographers understand this law and make certain that, in order to get their clients the proper digital image files, they include a Printing & Digital File Release Document (I provide this to my clients because when they receive the digital files, and order prints, they will need to have this document in hand).
-In terms of the images themselves, I will provide you with the entire digital image files, in high resolution, with each file varying from 12MB to 32MB, allowing for enlargements up to 24"x36" in size.
+In terms of the images themselves, I will provide you with the entire digital image files, in high resolution, with each file varying from 12MB to 66.5MB, allowing for enlargements to 24"x36" & up in sizes.

 Q: What do your Collections include?
 And do can you customize the album?